Knights of the Round Table: Galeschin

-Roger Sherman Loomis derives the name Galeschin from the name Galvariun, found on the Modena Archivolt.
+Roger Sherman Loomis derives the name Galeschin from the name Galvariun, found on an Arthurian relief on the Italian Modena Archivolt, considered the first known Arthurian illustration (c.
+1120–1240).
 He theorizes that the name was altered to make it sound more like Galesche, the Old French word for Gaul, and derives the name Galvariun from the epithet Gwallt Euryn, found in Culhwch and Olwen, which he translates as "Golden Hair".
+However, other scholars usually identify the figure of Galvariun as a prototype of Gawain's brother Gaheris.
 Oddly, Galeschin is also called the Duc de Clarence in the French literature prior to the 14th century; this could not possibly refer to the position of Duke of Clarence (which did not exist yet at the time and does not refer to a place name), leading Loomis to translate it as the "Lord of Light".

+Gingalain

+Gingalain (Guinglain, Guinglan, Giglan, Wigalois, etc.) is the eponymous hero of the Fair Unknown literary cycle of French, English, and German romances in verse.
+There, the young knight, initially known only as the Fair Unknown, is eventually revealed as son of Gawain and a fairy.
+His name is rendered Gingelein in the Middle English version Libeaus Desconus.
+The prose romance Hystoire de Giglan et de Geoffroy de Maience mixes his story with that of Griflet as told in Jaufre.

+He also appears as a minor character in the prose compilation Le Morte d'Arthur.
+There, Sir Gingalin (Gyngalyn) is killed by Lancelot along with his brothers Florence and Lovell after Mordred and Agravain expose Lancelot's affair with Guinevere.

+In Renaut de Beaujeu's Le Bel Inconnu, his heraldic device is described as lion of ermine on field of azure colour.
+This is observed to be an appropriation of the author's own Beaujeu (Bâgé) family coat of arms.

 Gornemant

-Gornemant de Gohort (Gorneman[s/z]; -de Goort, de Gorhaut) is the knight best known as Percival's old mentor.
+Gornemant de Gohort (Gorneman[s/z]: -de Goort, de Gorhaut) is the knight best known as Perceval's old mentor.
 He is mentioned in a few early romances and is prominent in Chrétien de Troyes's Perceval, the Story of the Grail, in which he instructs the young hero in the ways of knighthood.
-There, Gornemant is also the uncle of Blanchefleur, whom Percival later marries after successfully defending her city against attackers.
-Medieval German author Wolfram von Eschenbach gives Gurnemans three sons named Gurzgi, Lascoyt and Schentefleurs, as well as a daughter named Liaze who falls in love with Percival but he declines to marry her.
-In the later Italian Tristan romances, he appears under the name Governale, entrusted by Merlino to care for and edecate the young Cornish prince Tristano.
-In modern era, Gurnemanz is one of the main Grail Knights in Richard Wagner's opera Parsifal.
+There, Gornemant is also an uncle of Blanchefleur, whom Perceval later marries after successfully defending her city against attackers.
+Medieval German author Wolfram von Eschenbach gives Gurnemans three sons named Gurzgi, Lascoyt and Schentefleurs, as well as a daughter named Liaze who falls in love with Perceval but he declines to marry her.

+In the Prose Tristan romances, a character with a corresponding function, named Governal[e], is entrusted by Merlin to care for and edecate the young Cornish prince Tristan.
+In Richard Wagner's opera Parsifal, Gurnemanz is depicted as a Grail Knight.